Sasun (historical region): Armenian genocide

 An unknown number of Sasun Armenians survived the genocide by converting to Islam.
-Many of these Islamicized Armenians later moved to different parts of Turkey.
+Many of these Armenian converts later moved to different parts of Turkey.
 Some Sasun Armenians preserved their Christian faith and managed to remain in Sasun after the genocide, although many of these later converted to Islam from the 1960s onward.
 According to one estimate, one third of the Armenian community in Istanbul is made up of Armenians from Sasun.